JaysonPye/Journal/2024/january.md

 - Make the address stuff all hyperlinks
 - Tests can be locked
 - Search for resources
-- language switcher shouldnt interact with back as it can lock ian in
 - how do you want
 - sm parent invite should change based on compan vision-up
 - school rankings per level etc
 - parents show doesnt need email
 - Look into appending studentid to email invite to sign up? security concerns?
 - instead of start date we check first level check date etc? we need status
 - The hamburger nav should have animation slow slide rather than just pop out
 - tests remove level recommended level should be shorter update result shorter
 - should be a bakcground behind the top partshould just be fully opaque or have a bg color